 Markhouse School Teaching Staff

-These class photographs and one of a group on a school Fieldwork Trip, include a number of former MDC members – and several of the teaching staff
+All of these class photographs, and one of a group on a school Fieldwork Trip, include a good number of former MDC members – and several of the teaching staff

 Walthamstow Guardian Newspaper Reports